yairm210/Unciv/Uniques.md

 "Triggers victory"

-"Allied City-States will occasionally gift Great People"
+"Allied City-States will occasionally gift Great People" - This will start a timer for the player with this unique, which grants a free great person every 25-60 turns (based on game speed), as long as they are allied to at least one city-state.

 "[amount] population [cityfilter]" - e.g.: [-2] population [in all cities]

+"Triggers a global alert" - Can only be used as a unique for a policy.
+All players receive the following notification: "[civilizationName] has adopted the [policyName] policy"

+"Triggers the following global alert: [param1]" - Can only be used as a unique for a policy. [param1] can be any sentence.
+All player receive the following notification:
+"[civilizationName] has adopted the [policyName] policy [param1]"

 ### Unit-affecting uniques

 "+[amount] Movement for all [unitFilter] units"

-"+[amount]% Strength for units fighting in [landFilter]" - where landFilter is one of
+"+[amount]% Strength for units fighting in [tileFilter]"
-- Last terrain name (as in: Plains+Forest is considered Forest, not Plains)
-- "Friendly Land", for land under your control, or under friendly city-state / major civ with open borders
-- "Foreign Land", for all non-friendly land

 "+[amount] Sight for all [unitFilter] units"